3MPER0RR/HexVigil/README.md

-VulnHound is a Rust-based static analysis tool designed to detect common vulnerabilities in:
+HexVigil is a Rust-based static analysis tool designed to detect common vulnerabilities in:

 C source code